aspose-cad/Aspose.CAD-Documentation/_index.md

 {{% alert color="primary" %}}

-**Welcome to Aspose.CAD for Java**
+**Aspose.CAD for Java**

 ![Aspose.CAD for Java Product Logo](home_2.png)

-Aspose.CAD for Java allows developers to convert AutoCAD DWG, DWF and DXF files to PDF and Raster images.
-It is a native API and does not require AutoCAD or any software to be installed.

-You can also convert the selected layers and layouts from the AutoCAD files.
-The conversion to PDF and Raster images is of very high quality.

-Using Aspose.CAD for Java in your project gives you the following benefits:

-- Rich set of features
-- Platform independence
-- Performance and scalability
-- Minimal learning curve
+Aspose.CAD for Java is a cross-platform library, compatible with Java version 1.6 and above, with rich set of features and abilities described above.
+It is available through direct download and as a Maven package.

 {{% /alert %}}